Property deposit amount

 - contract must be unconditional

 - buyer must be satisfied with your proof of debts information, usually provided as an attachment to the contract of sale.
-If you are requesting early release of the deposit you must provide evidence to the buyer’s satisfaction that either:

 - the total amount of debts secured against the property does not exceed 80 per cent of the property sale price.